amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/40_add_api/10_amplify.md

 ## Upload existing application data

 The sample application we started from uses a local file (*Landmarks/Resources/ladnmarkData.json*) to hold the application data.
-We wrote a script to upload the content of this file to the cloud database.
+We provide a script to upload the content of this file to the cloud database.

 In a Terminal, type: